geirs73/yxney/README.md

 ## Yxney project

-I've registered yxney.net a few years ago.
+I registered yxney.net a few years ago.
 It is a nice name for the outermost tip of a peninsula close to where I was growing up, in Sandefjord, Norway.
 Yes, it is a strange name.

 Now I use the name as a project name also.